 |Wednesday, June 21||Game 11||1 p.m.|

 |Thursday, June 22||Bracket 1 (if necessary)||TBD|

 |Monday, June 26||Final Game 3 (if necessary)||6 p.m.|

 Where can you get tickets?

-Reserved seats are available for games and start at about $20 Official tickets are available through Ticket Master, though the price adjusts the closer the game is.
+Reserved seats are available for games and start at about $10 Official tickets are available through Ticket Master, though the price adjusts the closer the game is.
 Tickets will go on sale April 25, 2023, at 10 a.m.
 CST.